EchterAlsFake/Porn_Fetch/README/ANTIVIRUS_FLAGS.md

 I am technically not able to modify this process.
 The code compilation in the GitHub actions is defined by the scripts which are available under ".github/workflows" in my repository.
 So what you can do is, you can after every release go to the workflow which created the binary file.
-(I'll link to it) And then you can download it, and compare the sha sum from this GitHub actions release with the official release.
+(I'll link to it) and view the summary of it.
+The workflow file will generate the SHA256SUM which is a unique identifier for every file, and it will put this SHA sum into the GitHub Summary.

+In order to read the Summary you need to have an account on GitHub and be logged in.
+Unfortunately this is the easiest method for this.
+After verification, you can immediately delete your account if you like.

 So if you compare the SHA sum from the file from GitHub actions and the SHA sum from the releases and the SHA sum matches, then you know that the file is by 100% the same.
 It's completely identical.